 * ADP shows private-sector jobs gain lower than expected

-* Dollar sluggish as U.S. nonfarm payrolls awaited
+* Dollar sluggish as U.S. nonfarm payrolls data awaited

 * U.S. service sector growth slowest in seven months

 * Euro vulnerable before ECB meeting on Thursday

 NEW YORK, April 3 The dollar dropped against the

 yen on Wednesday after reports showed the U.S. private sector

 created fewer jobs than expected and the pace of growth in the